scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/chris-week-four-2021-power-rankings/index.md

 >I wonder if Brady can get me the $20

-Scooter’s team drops 108 points including an 11 point dud from the most accomplished System Quarterback of all time: Tom Brady.
-Who in the world is Deebo Samuel and who’s throwing him the ball?
-This man out here averaging 16.5 points per game.
-At some point, you can’t call it a fluke anymore.
-I’m officially on the DEEBO TRAIN.
-Other than Miles “No Smiles” Gaskin, and the doo doo Dolphins defense, the rest of this team showed up this weekend.
+Scooter's team drops 108 points, including an 11-point dud from the most accomplished 'system quarterback' of all time: Tom Brady.
+Who in the world is Deebo Samuel, and who's throwing him the ball?
+This man is out here averaging 16.5 points per game.
+At some point, you can't call it a fluke anymore.
+I'm officially on the DEEBO TRAIN.
+Other than Miles "No Smiles" Gaskin and the doo-doo Dolphins defense, the rest of this team showed up this weekend.
 The depth of this team is NOT GREAT, BOB.
-But who cares when Noah Fant is averaging 7 points per game.
-I don’t know what it is, but it seems like this team is on the upward trend.
-Scottie is one Pecan Cold Brew away from taking his team to the next level.
+But who cares when Noah Fant is averaging seven points per game?
+It seems like this team is on an upward trend.
+Scottie is one pecan cold brew away from taking his team to the next level.

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |